Arden Fair: Public art

 Arden Fair operates a custom-made carousel on its second level, opposite the former Nordstrom.
-Following a structural reinforcement of the upper level, the 22,000 lb attraction debuted in 1992, measuring 30 ft in diameter and 45 ft in height.
-Constructed by carousel manufacturer John Barrango, it has 20 moving animals and a stationary chariot—all cast in fiberglass and hand-painted.
+The 22,000 lb attraction, measuring 30 ft in diameter and 45 ft in height, debuted in 1992 following a structural reinforcement of the upper level.
+Constructed by carousel manufacturer John Barrango, its 20 moving animals and a stationary chariot were cast in fiberglass and hand-painted.
 The addition of Arden Fair's carousel is a reflection of the wider trend of converting shopping malls into entertainment centers, such as the opening of the Mall of America with an indoor amusement park the same year.

 A 40 ft, three-sided LED display was installed on the mall's elevator shaft in Center Court in 2014, Originally intended to display advertisements and video artwork, the installation was used by Arden Fair to host an art contest in 2016, called "Elevate: An Art Exhibition".
 Shoppers were able to vote for the digital work of 12 local graphic artists, displayed on the screens on a 15-minute loop.

 Since 2018, Arden Fair operates a public art program called "unchARTed", which was developed with the marketing agency UpperCloud media.
 The program organizes free events and installations, showcasing work from Sacramento-area artists.
 Past temporary art installations at the mall include an LED sculpture, synced to live music performed by the Sacramento Youth Symphony, and "HeART of Sacramento", an art gallery featuring African-American artists from Sacramento.
 Other ventures by unchARTed include a concert series in a vacant storefront in 2019, featuring local Sacramento musicians, and a 2021 contest in collaboration with the arts program of the professional soccer team Sacramento Republic FC.